darul75/dynupdate/README.md

 ## Why ?

 Because ecchymose in the nose.
-IP may change my friend.
+IP may change my friend and DNS has to be updated.

-## Demo

 ## Install